Bushnell Trophy Cam HD Aggressor Low Glow

 Trigger speed for both picture and video mode are outstanding.
 Very fast and easily captures speedy animals.

 * Recovery time in picture mode is a bit quirky.
-When the camera is set to recover at its lowest setting (0.6 seconds), every tenth picture the recovery time is slower than the rest.
-The sequence looks like this:
+When the camera is set to recover at its lowest setting (0.6 seconds), the recovery time fluctuates and is not consistent.

 - 0.597 s.

 Is this a big deal?
 No. We just want to point this out to make you aware of it.
-Even at 2.1 seconds, that is still relatively fast for recovery (and it is only on the tenth image).
 We have made Bushnell aware of this and at this time, they do not have plans on correcting this.

 Dimensions: 5.75" x 4.25" x 3"